 To include items approved on a case by case basis within the boundaries of recent policy revision regarding infrastructure improvements.
 The limitations placed on the expenditure of these funds is well understood by the state.
 These funds will not be expended to prolong the life or add value to a capital project.
 These funds will be expended only for necessary maintenance of inspecton or office facilities.
-The estimated expenditure is based on historical expenditures of this nature.
+The estimated expenditure is based on historical expenditures of this nature and expected expansion of MCSAP funded facilities wihich will necessarily require some maintenance at times.

-Allocated Budget = \$430,502.00
+Allocated Budget = \$963,000.00